-Students will be required to work through 7 online modules covering a variety of topics in inter-professional collaboration.
-Each of the "IPC on the Run" modules will take approximately 30 minutes to complete - students may complete the modules on their own time but 30 minutes will be provided after the Selected Topics in Medicine course to use if needed.
-Once each module is complete, students will be required to print off certificates of completion (accessible from the website) & submit them to the site Administrative Coordinator.
+Students will be required to work through a series of online mini modules covering a variety of topics in inter-professional collaboration.
+Each of the "TBC on the Run" modules will take approximately 30 minutes to complete - students may complete the modules on their own time.
+Once the modules are complete, students will be required to submit a certificate of completion for each module (accessible from the website) to the appropriate UGME Administrative Coordinator.

-A final certificate of the entire module will need to be submitted to the site Administrative Coordinator no later than 3 weeks prior to the end of Year 3.
+Certificates will need to be submitted to the UGME office no later than 3 weeks prior to the end of Year 3.
 Failure to do so will be considered unprofessional and may result in an incomplete course component.

-Inter-professional Collaboration will be further assessed within the ITARs as well as part of the two OSCEs.
+Inter-professional Collaboration will be further assessed within the rotation ITARs as well as the OSCE.